arob5/arob5.github.io/_posts/2024-01-11-GP-specifications.md

 - Statistics or geostatistics?
 Sampling error or nugget effect?
 (Clark)
 - Michael Betencourt's very nice [post](https://betanalpha.github.io/assets/case_studies/gp_part3/part3.html#4_adding_an_informative_prior_for_the_length_scale) on setting priors on GP hyperparameters.
+- Large-Scale Spatial Modeling via Local Approximate Gaussian Processes in R.
+(nice discussion of setting ranges for hyperparameters in the appendix; see laGP function `darg`).